shinzlet/site/_posts/2021-01-13-home-automation.md

-Although it would seem obvious to use WiFi for communicating with your smarthome devices, it can often be too power-hungry.
-Additionally, WiFi hardware can be a little more expensive than lower frequency radios, which makes it a bit of a hard sell for cheap, battery-powered smarthome devices.
+Although it would seem obvious to use WiFi for communicating with your smart home devices, it can often be too power-hungry.
+Additionally, WiFi hardware can be a little more expensive than lower frequency radios, which makes it a bit of a hard sell for cheap, battery-powered smart home devices.
 As a way to mitigate this, MySensors recommends the use of a gateway, which is a circuit that connects a low-power mesh network of smart devices to your home internet.